 While there’s no magic method for overcoming toe cramps, a few simple strategies come close.
 Here are five ways to address toe cramps:

-- Stay hydrated.
 Because toe cramps are often associated with dehydration, drink in plenty of water, especially while exercising.
-Boosting your electrolyte and mineral intake with an option like Smartwater ($2) that can also offer added benefits.
+"Causes of muscle cramping include dehydration and electrolyte imbalance (such as low potassium)," says Kosinski.
+"Muscle tightness and inadequate pre-workout stretching are some other causes."
+Boosting your electrolyte and mineral intake with an option like Smartwater can offer added benefits.